Get free access to

 The taxpayer, being a party to the cooperation agreement, has the opportunity to discuss (with the Head of the National Revenue Administration) important issues related to the tax settlements, such as:

-At present, the sanctions for the use of non-market prices are as follows:
+At present, the sanctions for the use of non-market prices for transfer pricing in Poland are as follows:

 Furthermore, the Fiscal Penal Code provides a fine up to 720 daily rates per day in the following situations: